bruno-chavez/gojwtcognito/README.md

 + Note that the username password (`ALLOW_USER_PASSWORD_AUTH`) based authentication flow is not supported.

-+ The region, User Pool ID and App Client can all be found inside AWS Cognito.
++ The region, User Pool ID and App Client ID can all be found inside AWS Cognito.

 + The claims inside each JWT varies depends on the token type you pass to `GetClaims`.
-Please check this [link](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html) for the official specification and usage of each token type.
+Please check this [link](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html) for the official specification and usage of each token.

 ## Documentation